 Do we want to lose this special place?

 Developers are banging on doors in Crews Hill, seeing housing estates instead of garden centres.
 What’s going on?
-The draft Local Plan, which is under consultation until February 28, 2019, suggests that Crews Hill would be an excellent place for housing because of its station.
+The draft Local Plan suggests that Crews Hill would be an excellent place for housing because of its station.
 At present, Crews Hill is considered Green Belt on the basis that horticulture is a permitted use in the Green Belt – but the Council would like to take it out of the Green Belt so that houses can be built there.

 Crews Hill is a unique part of Enfield and there’s probably nowhere else like it in London.
 It developed to provide London with vegetables, plants and flowers and over the years the many garden centres have grown up.
 Most are family businesses handed down the generations and providing sites for tenant businesses, many of them also multi-generation family businesses.
 There are now about 100 businesses in Crews Hill, providing many services to customers from Enfield and far beyond.
 Going by the social media comments we’ve seen, most people do not want to lose Crews Hill!
 That includes the small businesses, many of whom have been there for decades and would be hard-pressed to find other locations if their leases are terminated.
 The land-owners may be tempted so we need to let the Council know what we think!